 Consistent with the Americans with Disabilities Act (ADA) and Section 504 of the Rehabilitation Act, COA is committed to equality of educational opportunities and ensures that no qualified person shall by reason of a disability be denied access to, participation in, or the benefits of any program or activity operated by the college.
 Each qualified person will receive reasonable accommodations to ensure equal access to educational opportunities, programs and activities.

 To schedule testing, please complete the testing accommodations request form.

 If you need accommodations for class, please submit your request four weeks in advance.
 Requests made after four weeks will be accommodated to the best of our ability.

 Requests for accommodation without documentation will be kept on file for one year.
-If you enroll after a year or more, you’ll need to submit a new request and in some cases provide updated documentation.
+If you enroll after a year or more, you will need to submit a new request, and in some cases provide updated documentation.

 Documentation should include:

-During this process you and your support representative will develop an accommodation plan based on your documentation and specific needs, and educational accommodation notices will be provided for you.
-You’ll be responsible for notifying instructors of your desire to utilize these accommodations.
+Once documentation is received the student and support representative will develop an accommodation plan based on the documentation and student’s specific needs, and an educational accommodation notices will be provided for the student to sign.

 Release of Confidential Information